BioSystemsUM/human_ts_models/README.md

 ## Contributing to this project

 Create a folder in the root of this project with your desired model/project name.
 Your data (if it's small enough to fit GitHub) should be inside this folder.
 A recommendation for this is to organise your folder with the following structure:
 * **data/** - Put your omics data here or any other files related to your specific case study.
 Do not commit large files!
+This folder can actually be empty, as long as your scripts are able to download the data from the original sources.
 * **scripts/** - Python (or otherwise) scripts that can be run individually for anything related with your analysis.
 IPython notebooks should also be stored in this folder (or in a **notebooks/** folder, if you prefer)
 * **results/** - File outputs from the developed scripts (results from individual runs of your scripts).
 It is recommended that you create sub-folders if you're running scripts for multiple conditions/datasets or if you're trying various parameters for your algorithms.
 * **support/** - Any file that isn't data from your case study but is needed for your specific project.
 This includes intermediate files you might have generated (such as a simplified metabolic model tailored to suit your needs or a pickled object to speed up your scripts)